Eisa01/mpv-scripts/README.md

 **The following scripts can conflict with each other:**
 - Either install SmartCopyPaste or SmartCopyPaste-II.
 - Either install SimpleUndo or UndoRedo.
-# SmartCopyPaste Script 2.1
+# SmartCopyPaste Script 2.2
 SmartCopyPaste is a script for mpv media player, the script adds a very smart copy paste experience to mpv.
 It gives mpv the ability to load videos simply by pasting them into mpv.
 As for copying,  pressing <kbd>ctrl</kbd>+<kbd>c</kbd> on a video, copies the video path and its time to clipboard, which enables paste to resume or to access video with the copied time by pasting.
 For installation, download *`SmartCopyPaste-2.1.lua`* file into your `mpv/scripts/` directory.
 ### SmartCopyPaste Main Features
 - **Copy and Paste:** Adds ability to copy and paste any type of video to mpv, like (urls, video paths, or local videos)
 - **youtube-dl Extension Support:** Immediately paste links without finding exact video address for youtube and any other youtube-dl extension supported sites.
 - **Peerflix Extension Support:** Immediately paste torrent links or magnet links when proper peerflix extensions are installed.
-- **Customization:** In the script there is an option to add or remove file extensions and protocols that you want copying and pasting to accept.
-In addition to an option of setting device OS manually if automatic detection fails.
+- **Customization:** In the script there are user customizable settings, such as the option to change the copy and paste command for each platform, option to add or remove file extensions and protocols that you want copying and pasting to accept, option of setting device OS manually if automatic detection fails, option to change and add more keyboard shortcuts (keybinds), and more...
 - **OSD** (On Screen Display): Displays any SmartCopyPaste action within mpv.
 ### SmartCopyPaste Usage Guide
 **While running a video:**